 I believe all children can fully enjoy each and every stage of their academic careers, including the various dreaded assessments which they will inevitably encounter, and thereby achieve the highest of marks with pleasure.
 I am devoted to this objective, and to date have succeeded in enabling each of my students to receive offers from their first or second choice schools.

-I specialise in teaching key stages 1 and 2, and I particularly enjoy working with children of this age group.
-At university I worked part time in a school, assisting after school homework sessions, and before that volunteered at a nursery and entertained at children’s parties, and so feel a strong kinship with young people.
-After seven years of tutoring, including home-schooling, I have worked with all manner of young student, overcoming a wide range of challenges.
+I specialise in teaching Key Stages 1 and 2, and I particularly enjoy working with children of this age group.
+At university I worked part-time in a school, assisting with after-school homework sessions, and before that volunteered at a nursery and entertained at children’s parties, and so feel a strong kinship with young people.
+After seven years of tutoring, including home-schooling, I have worked with all manner of young students, overcoming a wide range of challenges.
 I feel my strength lies in communicating with young people not as an authority figure, as might a parent or school teacher, but as a friend with whom they feel they can be entirely open.
 In this way I feel I can bring out the very best in them and make their experience of reaching their full potential as enjoyable as possible.

 Having taught extensively for entrance examinations, I am familiar with the exam criteria of most of the top schools in London.
 Across the range of examinations my students have taken, from 4+ to 13+, each has been offered a place at his or her first or second choice school.
 I pride myself on achieving this through carefully thought-out preparation specially tailored to the revision needs of each child.
 I also tutor interview technique up to university-level, so that the student can present themselves at their very best at this important stage of their assessment.